tashfooq/.dotfiles/README.md

 - Install all packer plugins
 - Install coc-tsserver and coc-prettier
 - Install a nerd font for the icons in Lua Line to show up
+- Install ripgrep because that's what telescope uses for live-grep